Where to eat in Vancouver and Other Parts of B.C.

 Via Tevere Pizzeria – Neopolitan pizza, fantastic dough, well seasoned and just all around delicious.
 The only problem with this place is they don’t take reservations and it gets busy.

-Nicli Antica Pizzeria – The first VPN certified Neopolitan pizza in Vancouver.
+Nicli Antica Pizzeria – (the original location has closed though there is still the new one in North Van.
+I have not been to the other location).
+The first VPN certified Neopolitan pizza in Vancouver.
 They DO take reservations.

 Izakaya – Japanese small plates.